 Here is an example of a CrUX data studio dashboard I use for all my clients (you'll have something similar by the end of this blog post):

 What are the benefits of setting up CrUX reports?

-Personally, I think if you're a site owner you should definitely have this as part of your reporting suite as it gives access to data on the experience real users have on your site.
-This is really useful as it can answer the question of whether site speed should be something you're focusing on.
+If you're a site owner, you should have this as part of your reporting suite as it gives access to data on the experience real users have on your site.
+This is useful as it can answer whether site speed should be something you're focusing on.

-One great benefit of utilising CruX data for this kind of reporting is that it has loads of historical data in it.
+One great benefit of utilising CruX data for this kind of reporting is that it has loads of historical data.
 So even if you get this report set up today, you can still see how your site performance has been for your users over the past 12 months or more.

-The only downside to utilising CrUX data is that it is only a sample of users that visit your site i.e the users that use Chrome and allow the data to be shared.
-So you won't be getting the full picture of what the speed experience is like for everyone.
+The only downside to utilising CrUX data is that it is only a sample of users that visit your site, i.e. the users that use Chrome and allow the data to be shared.
+So you won't be getting the complete picture of what the speed experience is like for everyone.

 To make this all much easier, I've created a free template for you to use to get started.
 To get started, click the below button the head on to the next section of the guide.

 Once you are on the template, the first step is to head to 'Make a copy' in the top bar.

 You will then want to create a new data source to set the CrUX report to whichever domain you want to analyse.

 3. Search for the 'Chrome UX Report' connector